bookshelfdave/bookshelfdave/README.md

 	- parsing + compilers
 	- math + 3d geometry
 - Remote worker since 2012
 - 💬 Reach out to me if you're looking for a mentor.
 In particular, I'm looking to use my energy to help BIPOC, Latinx, LGBTQIA+ folks and women in tech.
-I can be reached at my github username at protonmail.com.
 I realize that your professional experience won't be the same as mine, but I'd like to help however I can.
 - 😄 Pronouns: he / him
 - 👯 I’m looking to collaborate on
   - compilers + language runtimes